 The borrower may be able to get the home back with an upset bid.
 While the borrower technically can't redeem the home after the sale, it may be possible to get the house back after the foreclosure sale by making what's called an upset bid.
 Within 30 days after the foreclosure sale, the borrower can offer a higher amount for the property than the winning bid at the foreclosure sale.
 The homeowner can essentially re-buy the home.
 But they would have to have resources in place to pay for it, so this solution is not always helpful to borrowers in distress.
 (S.C.
 Code Ann. § 15-39-720, § 15-39-760)

 Deficiency judgments are allowed in South Carolina.
 When a lender forecloses and sells the property, they sometimes do not make enough money to cover what is owed in back payments and fees by the homeowner.
-In Virginia, it is possible for the lender to get what is called a deficiency judgement, forcing the homeowner to pay the monies still owed.
+In Virginia, it is possible for the lender to get what is called a deficiency judgment, forcing the homeowner to pay the monies still owed.
 Generally, a deficiency judgment will not be obtained in a non-judicial foreclosure process.
 South Carolina does allows lenders to recover a remaining balance owed through deficiency judgment.
 S.C.
 Code Ann. § 29-3-660 and S.C.
 Rules Civ.
 Proc.
 Rule 71(b).

 It is possible to reduce the deficiency if the foreclosure sale price was less than the home's actual value.
-Homeowners must ask the court for an Order of Appraisal within 30 days of the sale in order to use this rule to reduce a deficiency judgement..
+Homeowners must ask the court for an Order of Appraisal within 30 days of the sale in order to use this rule to reduce a deficiency judgment..
 S.C.
 Code Ann. § 29-3-680.
 The deficiency will then be limited to the total outstanding debt minus the home's fair market value.
 S.C.
 Code Ann. § 29-3-740.

 Deed in Lieu of Foreclosure